 Eat, work, sleep.
 Rinse and repeat.
 As adults, it’s easy to fall into a rut doing the same old things over and over again even during our free time.
 We’re so focused on the tasks before us that we forget to have fun.
 Sometimes it feels like a lot of work to have fun, but do you ever stop and think about how easy it was for us as kids to create our own fun with just a rock and stick?
 It’s high time for a game night.
-Here’s how.
+But not just any game night – an epic game night.
+Here’s how…

 Don’t overthink it.
 Some of the best experiences come from the simplest plans: